cardano-community/guild-operators/docs/Scripts/cntools.md

     - The tool uses the folder structure defined [here](../basics.md#folder-structure).
 Everyone is free to customise, but while doing so beware that you may introduce changes that may not be tested during updates.
     - Always use Preview/Preprod/Guild network first to familiarise, read the warning/messages in full, maintain your keys/backups with passwords (no one other than yourself can retrieve the funds if you make an accident), before performing actions on mainnet.

-CNTools is like a swiss army knife for pool operators to simplify typical operations regarding their wallet keys and pool management.
+Koios CNTools is like a swiss army knife for pool operators to simplify typical operations regarding their wallet keys and pool management.
 Please note that this tool only aims to simplify usual tasks for its users, but it should **NOT** act as an excuse to skip understanding how to manually work through things or basics of Linux operations.
 The skills highlighted on the [home page](../index.md) are paramount for a stake pool operator, and so is the understanding of configuration files and network.
 Please ensure you've read and understood the disclaimers **before** proceeding.

 Visit the [Changelog](../Scripts/cntools-changelog.md) section to see progress and current release.